coinmetrics/docs-website/api.md

 ### Monetary Amount Formats

-Monetary amounts are provided as strings and with the same order of magnitude as the one sued for pricing.
+Monetary amounts are provided as strings and with the same order of magnitude as the one used for pricing.
 For Bitcoin, the primary format is the native BTC unit \(e.g., 1 BTC, 0.29938 BTC\) as opposed to any subformat, such as satoshis, which represent one hundred millionth of a Bitcoin.

 ## Pagination